ovh/tsl/spec/doc.md

 The **sampleBy** method takes also two optionals parameters:

 * A boolean to indicate whether we should keep a relative sampling (true) or use an absolute one (default, and params at false): absolute sampling means that data would be round up (ex: with a 5 minutes span series at time 12:03 it would be 12:05, 12:00, 11:55, when with a relative sampling times would be at 12:03, 11:58, 11:53).
 * A sampling policy can be **auto, none, interpolate, next** or **previous**.
 TSL expects the policy to be set as string (example "auto") or a list of strings, containing the policiy to apply in order.
 This list is restrained to values equals to **interpolate, next or previous**.
 Using **interpolate** policy will compute the interpolation of the intermediary values, **next** will fill missing values with the next values it found, and **previous** will fill missing values by the previous value of the series found.
 The **none** one will let empty missing values.
 When **auto** means that an interpolation is applied first to field intermediary missing values, previous to fill missing values before the first data-point and next to fill missing values after the last data-point.
+To fill missing value you can also use the method **fill** as policy.
+Fill expects a single parameter, the value to fill the series with.
 When no policy it's set it used **auto** by default.

 > The duration format is a number followed by one of **w** for week(s), **d** for day(s), **h** for hour(s), **m** for minute(s), **s** for second(s), **ms** for milli-second(s), **us** for micro-second(s), **ns** for nano-second(s) and **ps** for pico-second(s)